Best in class

 No relevant quotes found.

-The framework outlines fairly detailed protocols for decision-making in terms of the capability levels, but to improve, it should specify more detail on who makes the decisions and the basis for them.
+The framework outlines fairly detailed protocols for decision-making, but is more vague than some other companies on who makes the decisions and the basis for them.

 “2.
-Pre-deployment review of safety case: external deployments of a model take place only after the appropriate governance function determines the safety case regarding each CCL the model has reached to be adequate.
-In particular, we will deem deployment mitigations adequate if the evidence suggests that for the CCLs the model has reached, the increase in likelihood of severe harm has been reduced to an acceptable level.
-3. Post-deployment processes: our safety cases and mitigations may be updated if deemed necessary by post-market monitoring.
-Material updates to a safety case will be submitted to the appropriate governance function for review.” (p.
-9)
+Pre-deployment review of residual risk assessment: external deployments of a model take place only after the appropriate governance function determines the residual risk to be acceptable (including a safety case where a CCL has been reached).
+In particular, we will deem deployment mitigations adequate if the evidence suggests that for the T/CCLs the model has reached, the increase in likelihood of harm from the proposed external deployment has been reduced to an acceptable level.
+3. Post-deployment processes: our residual risk assessments, safety cases and mitigations may be updated as a result of post-market monitoring, including information about incidents relating to our frontier safety risk domains.
+Material updates to a safety case will be submitted to the appropriate governance function for review and might result in updates to the related residual risk assessment or safety case.” (p.9)

 No relevant quotes found.